Developing a Business Plan:

 Japan has a reputation for being an expensive country to visit.
-And while it is possible to spend a lot of money on wonderful accommodation (as it is pretty much anywhere), there are plenty of places to stay that won’t break the bank.
+And while it is possible to spend a lot of money on wonderful accommodation (as it is pretty much anywhere), there are plenty of cheaper options, such as Japanese business hotels.

-Business hotels are a great way of finding relatively cheap accommodation, especially in cities.
+Business hotels are a great way of finding good value accommodation in Japan, especially in cities.
 Many are located close to railway stations, so you don’t have to drag your luggage too far if you are travelling by public transport (easily the best way to tour around Japan, especially if you have a Japan Rail Pass ).
 They are primarily designed for salarymen on business trips but are great for tourists too.
 There are loads of affordable hotels right in the centre of Tokyo; business hotels in other cities can be significantly cheaper.

 You can reserve accommodation via the usual hotel booking sites but these days most hotels have an English language website where you can book direct.
 It’s worth noting that some hotels don’t release dates until quite close to the time of stay (between one and three months) so if you are super-organised and want to ensure you have your accommodation booked early the booking sites still offer a pretty good deal – and a guarantee that you can stay there.
 Indeed, some may offer free cancellation up to a few days before your stay so you could book up early and change your plans if you need to.

 JAPANESE BUSINESS HOTELS – WHAT TO EXPECT